-It’s a mid-June deadline for the drawings that could see you crowned this year’s Eye Line winner
+It's the last few hours for you to send the drawings that could see you crowned this year’s Eye Line winner

 We particularly want to see entries from practitioners as well as students, because the skill of communicating architecture to client and the wider public through drawings is so vital to the design thinking and character of the practice.
 Consider the watercolour concept drawings of Steven Holl or Sheila O’Donnell, or the almost fairytale-like renderings of Grafton Architects.
 Remember the incredible draughtsmanship of Sir Peter Cook and his Archigram colleagues, bringing us into their imagined worlds and leading eventually to real, extraordinary buildings.

 Today narrative plays an increasing part, with the techniques of graphic novels and manga cartoons increasingly in evidence.
 Recent years have seen an explosion of colour after a period of dystopian darkness.
 We don’t mind how the image is produced – we want you to imagine worlds we want to inhabit.
-This year our judges include Neil Spiller, head of architecture at the University of Greenwich; previous winners Amelia Hunter of Studio Weave, and Sandra Youkhana and Luke Caspar Pearson of You+Pea; RIBAJ editor Hugh Pearman; and Joe Robson, MD of AVR.
+This year our judges include Neil Spiller, Hawksmoor chair of architecture and landscape, University of Greenwich; previous winners Amelia Hunter of Studio Weave, and Sandra Youkhana and Luke Caspar Pearson of You+Pea; RIBAJ editor Hugh Pearman; and Joe Robson, MD of AVR.

-We are especially happy to partner again with AVR, which celebrates its tenth anniversary this year.
-Working with the best architects internationally on creating fully immersive virtual environments, they also have a knowledge and love of drawing in all its forms.
+We are especially happy to partner again with AVR London, which celebrates its tenth anniversary this year.
+Working with the best architects internationally on creating beautiful architectural illustrations and fully immersive virtual environments, it also has a knowledge and love of drawing in all its forms.

 Practice directors!
 Encourage your best colleagues to enter, not forgetting yourself.
 Teachers!
 By now you know your students with the best drawing skills – make sure they enter.
 Winning entries will be published in the RIBAJ August issue and exhibited in London’s Anise Gallery, and winners will be invited to take part in a congenial celebration of the art of architectural drawing there, courtesy of AVR.